CannedFish/myvimconf/Readme.md

 # Compile YCM if needed
 cd ~/.vim/bundle/YouCompleteMe

 # For python 2.6+
 # In Ubuntu
 sudo apt-get install python-dev
 # In CentOS
 sudo yum install python-devel

+# If use system clang
+# In Ubuntu
+sudo apt-get install libclang-x.0-dev
+./install.py --all --system-clang

+# Else, just
 ./install.py --all

 # For python 3.3+